-Beginning in Little Italy and reaching beyond, Convivio (through its auxiliary, the Little Italy Heritage Commission), is preserving Italian heritage and creating a lasting historical tableau through research, archival work, and historical projects, exhibitions, and events.
+Beginning in Little Italy and extending to the general Italian community, Convivio (through its auxiliary, the Little Italy Heritage Commission), is preserving Italian heritage and creating a lasting historical tableau through research, archival work, and historical projects, exhibitions, and events.

 The cornerstone of Convivio’s preservation focus is the Italian Community Archives, established in 2006, which preserves the local Italian community’s history through photographs, documents, and oral histories in digital format.
 In 2007, Convivio partnered with the University of California, San Diego (UCSD), to establish the physical counterpart to the digital archives at the university’s Mandeville Special Collections Library.
 As a result of this landmark development, original materials such as photographs, documents, manuscripts, books, and film, are housed at the library for preservation as well as public access and research.